-- (1) A balance sheet as of the association's fiscal year end is included in the auditor's report for your review. - (2) The names and addresses of the current members is located at the offices of Associa-Professional Community Management, Inc. (PCM); 27051 Towne Centre Drive, Suite 200; Foothill Ranch, CA 92610. - (3) It is important to keep this audit with your association paperwork for future reference.
+- (1) A balance sheet as of the association's fiscal year end is included in the auditor's report for your review. - (2) The names and addresses of the current members is located at the offices of Associa Professional Community Management, Inc. (PCM); 27051 Towne Centre Drive, Suite 200; Foothill Ranch, CA 92610. - (3) It is important to keep this audit with your association paperwork for future reference. - (4) A Contact Information Request form is also included in this packet.
+Please complete the information and submit it to the office at your first opportunity.

-Please contact our Community Manager, Marybeth O. Green, at 714-730-1560 or at marybeth.green@associa.us if you have any questions or require additional information.
+Please contact our Community Manager at Associa PCM, Lisa Gross, at 714-730-1560 or lisa.gross@associa.us if you have any questions or require additional information.